 Image from System Matrix

-Using the Cartesian sign convention, the object distance is typically a negative number since it points opposite to the direction of light travel.
+*Using the Cartesian sign convention, the object distance is typically a negative number since it points opposite to the direction of light travel.
+The input vergence is therefore negative (divergent).

 The equivalent power for the thick lens can be calculated from Gullstrand's equation: